symphonyoss/App-Integrations-Universal/README.md

 </messageML>
 ```
-* What kind of entity will it generate (same as above)
+* What kind of entity will it generate (exactly the same as above)
 ```sh
 <messageML>
 This is an example of the sort of text that you can fit within the Universal Webhook Integration.
 Your service can post updates here!